srmagura/iti-react/Documentation/Readme.md

 The Website's package.json has an entry for

-    file:../ITIReact
+    "@interface-technologies/iti-react": "file:../ITIReact"

 so that the Website's code can import iti-react and get the current working version of the code, rather than the version available on the npm registry.
-If you want to start off a new project using ReactSpaTemplate as a starting point, you'll want to run
+If you want to start off a new project using ReactSpaTemplate as a starting point, you need to delete the "@interface-technologies/iti-react" entry from package.json and run

     npm i --save-exact @interface-technologies/iti-react

-so that your project downloads iti-react from npm, rather than trying to get it from the relative path ../ITIReact, which will fail.
+so that your project downloads iti-react from npm, rather than trying to get it from the relative path ../ITIReact.

 **Releases / git workflow** master branch should have the current "production" code that's available from npm.
 Make you changes on dev, and then update master when you release a new iti-react version.